matthojo/Hari/README.md

 This is just a small CMS powered by a single folder.
 No database is required.
 All you do is drag and drop images / text files into the directory you choose, and that's it.
 Text posts can include Markdown too.
-An example can be found at [Hari's Timeline](http://hari.matthojo.co.uk/).
+An example can be found at [Haris Timeline](http://hari.matthojo.co.uk/).

 ## Installation

 * Copy the programme to your websites directory.
-* Go to the URL of your website with /install e.g `examle.com/install/`
+* Go to the URL of your website with /install e.g `example.com/install/`
 * Use the installation file to set the right website settings.
 * Delete the 'install' folder.
 Just for safety.
 * Drag some images / .txt / .video (See below) files into the 'display' folder.